petkokp/m1-fpml/README.md

 We did not touch TP2.2-MultiClass-Classification.ipynb

-## Corrections to session 2 (and before) are online !!

-## session 3 - tentative plan
+## session 3 - overfitting, regularizations

-tentative plan:

 Lecture: overfitting + regularizations
+- overfitting: we did it "inverted class" mode, and then normal (fast) mode.
+- regularization: we covered generalties, Ridge in detail, and the Lasso, a bit.
-- note - we did not do any Bayesian calculus.
-We introduced Lasso though.
+- we did **not** do any Bayesian calculus.
+It'll be for next time.

 Tutorial:
 - Exercices 3.1 to, 3.3, i.e., explicitly: 3.1.a, 3.1.b, 3.2, then 3.3.a, 3.3.b (all this is pen and paper)
 - Then question 3.3.c is actually a pointer to 3.3.c-TP-toy example Lasso.ipynb
+- we did not do question 5 of 3.3.c-TP-toy example Lasso.ipynb, which is for next time

+### Corrections to session 3 (and before) are online !!

+## session 4 - tentative outline

+tentative outline:

+Lecture:
+- MAP (Maximum A Posteriori), in general (for any statistical inference)
+- Ridge Regression interpreted as a prior on weights
+- Elastic Net, Graphical Models : 2 words
+- feature maps, if time allows

+Tutorial:
+- from TD-regularizations.pdf, 3.4.b Maximum A Posteriori (in general) and 3.5.b Maximum A Posteriori (for regularization) as well (the (a)'s should be covered during the Lecture)
+- TP5.1-coding your own Lasso-subject.ipynb -> code it !
+Here we use Objected Oriented Programming, i.e. nice lcasses in numpy, sklearn-style